k-yumin/punnett-square/README.md

 3. It fills in this DataFrame with all possible combinations of these gametes.
 4. It writes this DataFrame to an Excel file.

-### option
+### options
 - You can color Excel cells that have the same phenotypes.
-- Or, you can also calculate the phenotypic ratio.
+- You can also calculate the phenotypic ratio.